ngergs/crossplane-rs-unofficial/example/README.md

 ## Compile-time dependencies

-- [protoc](https://protobuf.dev/installation/) to generate rust structs from the protobuf crossplane schema (sdk).
+- [protoc](https://protobuf.dev/installation/) for the protocol buffer libraries used by the sdk.
 - [kopium](https://github.com/kube-rs/kopium) to generate rust types from the composite resource definition given under [schema](schema).
-- The git submodules needs to be pulled for the sdk-codegen to work (use e.g. `git submodule update --init --recursive`).

 ## Example